-Bond markets

-In the wake of the increase in risk appetite, we raised the preference a notch for high yield and emerging markets debt (hard currency) to "mild preference" and emerging markets debt (local currency) to "mild disinclination".

-We kept a "mild preference" scoring for investment grade credit and inflation linked government bonds, while nominal government bonds are still scored at "mild disinclination."
+Bond markets Appetite for risk led to increased preference for emerging markets In the wake of the increase in risk appetite, we raised the preference a notch for high yield and emerging markets debt (hard currency) to "mild preference" and emerging markets debt (local currency) to "mild disinclination".
+Bonds still provide decorrelation in balanced portfolios We kept a "mild preference" scoring for investment grade credit and inflation linked government bonds, while nominal government bonds are still scored at "mild disinclination."
 The latter are clearly expensive from a valuation perspective but continue to provide a decorrelation effect in a balanced portfolio.
-Italian government bonds remain the favoured European sovereign bonds market, in the context of ECB monetary policy easing and still positive relative value.
+Italian and US (and Canadian) bonds provide great value, the latter especially for protection against Fed rate cuts Italian government bonds remain the favoured European sovereign bonds market, in the context of ECB monetary policy easing and still positive relative value.
 US (and Canadian) government bonds are the other sovereign bonds market of choice as they offer the highest potential for portfolio protection in the event of a recession scenario that would imply Fed rate cuts.
+Brexit developments led to improved position of GBP.

 We raised the preference for credit denominated in British pounds to "mild preference" as it is in the cheap camp from a valuation perspective and Brexit developments are favourable from a tactical standpoint.
+ECB backing of European credit makes it trump that of the US.